 In this post, we will have a look at eight of the best of these tools on the market today.
 Although we will be looking into each one in detail, below is a list with a brief description of each of these tools.

-Here’s our list of the eight best Azure Monitoring Tools:
+Here’s our list of the nine best Azure Monitoring Tools: